Climate Change: Initiatives Aimed at Carbon Neutrality

 (3)Next-generation heat energy industry

-• Gas decarbonization (e.g., directly using of synthetic methane and hydrogen, introducing LNG with carbon offsets, using CO2separation, recovery and utilization technologies, etc.)
+• Gas decarbonization (e.g., directly using of synthetic methane and hydrogen, introducing LNG with carbon offsets, using carbon capture and utilization technologies, etc.)

 (4)Nuclear power industry